joshpc/StyledFontGAN/README.md

 3. You need the font dataset.
 Sneakernet for now.

 ## Optional
-1. Install PyTorchViz `pip install torchviz`
+1. Install PyTorchViz to visualize the network.